Clyburn’s kingmaker moment changes landscape of 2020 race

 “She said, ‘You don’t have to say it out loud, but just whisper into my ear, who are you going to vote for next Saturday?
 I have been waiting to hear from you.
 I need to hear from you,’” Clyburn recalled in his passionate endorsement speech, three days before South Carolina’s Feb.
 29 vote.
 “I decided then and there that I would not stay silent.”

-The result: Biden handily won South Carolina, bested chief rival Bernie Sanders on Super Tuesday and bumped other hopefuls — Pete Buttigieg, Amy Klobuchar, Mike Bloomberg and Elizabeth Warren — out of the contest in one of the most muscular comebacks in presidential campaign history.
+Biden handily won South Carolina, bested chief rival Bernie Sanders on Super Tuesday and bumped rivals Tom Steyer, Pete Buttigieg, Amy Klobuchar, Mike Bloomberg and Elizabeth Warren out of the contest in one of the most muscular comebacks in presidential campaign history.

 The kingmaker moment was a long time coming for Clyburn, a minister’s son whose congressional career began 27 years ago, after a false start in losing a state legislative race.
 He rose through the ranks and became the vote-counting House Democratic whip on Nancy Pelosi’s leadership team, the No. 3 Democrat in Congress as well as its highest-ranking black member.
 And as Republicans rose to prominence in his native South Carolina, Clyburn’s stature in the state increased among its Democratic contingent.